Relaxation of photo-excited hot carriers beyond multi-temperature models: General theory description verified by experiments on Pb/Si(111): Application to time-resolved spectroscopy of P b films

 Photoemission spectra recorded with a frequency-quadrupled probe pulse of 6~eV photon energy and 100~fs duration at various pump-probe delays are shown in Fig.~\ref{fig:TRPE}.
 The experimental details are similar to those reported in Ref.~\onlinecite{KiRe10,ReKi12}.
 Fig.~\ref{fig:TRPE}(a) depicts the detected photoemission intensity in normal emission as a function of energy above $E_\mathrm{F}$ and as a function of time delay $\Delta t$.
 Shortly before and after $\Delta t = 0$ photoemission intensity is recorded almost up to the pump photon energy within a narrow time window of 100~fs which is determined by the pump pulse photon energy and the probe pulse duration.
 Relaxation dynamics appears at a first glance to occur at energies below 0.7~eV.
 Panel (b) shows the identical data as spectra on a logarithmic intensity scale at selected time delays.
 Here, excitations up to 1.5~eV are clearly identified and the relaxation proceeds with increasing $\Delta t$ over all energies.
 The three peaks in these spectra are caused by an enhanced electron density of states and originate from formation of quantum well states due to confinement of the $6 p_z$ wave function to the film \cite{KiBo08,KiRe10}.
 The peak at $E-E_\mathrm{F}=-0.3$~eV is the highest occupied quantum well state, the peak at $E-E_\mathrm{F}=0.4$~eV originates from a fractional 6~ML coverage within the illuminated sample surface \cite{KiRe10}, and the peak at $E-E_\mathrm{F}=1.1$~eV is the first unoccupied quantum well state at resonance with an optical excitation by pump photons with the occupied quantum well state.
 These peaks are populated according to the transient electron distribution and, at first glance, these spectra in Fig.~\ref{fig:TRPE} show a thermal distribution of electrons.
 Their temperature $T_e(t)$ decays on a time scale of approximately 1~ps.

-When fitting the spectra, see Fig.~\ref{fig:expSpectra}(a), we include this density-of states effect by an asymmetric Gaussian peak added to the smooth density of states of a homogeneous electron gas.
-The overall density of states $g(\varepsilon)$ is modeled as \be g(E) = g(E_F) \left( 1 + g_0 \, (E - E_F) \, e^{-[(E - E_{\rm peak})/w]^2} \right) \ee where $g_0 = 27$, $E_{\rm peak} = 0.55$eV and $w=0.2$~eV.
-We note that a thermal distribution alone is not sufficient to reproduce the measured spectra (cf. Fig.~\ref{fig:expSpectra}b).
-In particular at energies close to $E_F$, a thermal distribution with a temperature $T_e(t)$ fitted to the slope of the measured distribution functions falls off too quickly to properly describe the data.
+To investigate the electronic distribution near $E_F$ in further detail, we zoom into a small part of the data and normalize the signal at $E_F$ to 1/2, the value of the Fermi function at $E_F$.
+The symbols plotted in Fig.~\ref{fig:expSpectra}(a) show these experimental data.
+When fitting the spectra, we include the above-mentioned sample-specific density-of states effect by an asymmetric Gaussian peak added to a smooth (for practical purposes constant) density of states $g(E_F)$.
+The fitting function is \be g(E) \times \left( \frac{1}{\exp\bigl( \frac{E-E_F}{k_B T_e(t)} \bigr) +1} + h(E,t) \right) \ee with $h(E,t)$ given by eq.~(\ref{eq:h0exp}) and \be g(E) = g(E_F) \left( 1 + (E - E_F) \, g_0 \, e^{-[(E - E_{\rm peak})/w]^2} \right) \ee with $g_0 = 27$, $E_{\rm peak} = 0.55$eV, and $w=0.2$~eV.
+The main part of the fitted distribution comes from a thermal distribution with a temperature $T_e(t)$ fitted to the slope of the measured distribution functions for each time $t$.
+We note that a thermal distribution alone is not sufficient to reproduce the measured spectra.
+In particular at energies 0.1 -- 0.2 eV above $E_F$ it falls off too quickly to properly describe the data.
 The fit is much improved by using the distribution from eq.~(\ref{eq:h0exp}) taking into account the excess non-thermal electrons.
-The parameter $h_0$ was chosen as 0.005.
+The parameter $h_0$ is chosen as 0.005.
 This amounts to about 1\% of the electrons belonging to the non-thermal component.